FreePYQ logoFreePYQ

 Explanation:

 The Bardoli Satyagraha of 1928 was a pivotal movement against increased land taxes.
 Vallabhbhai Patel led this movement, earning him the title 'Sardar.'
 While Gandhi initiated many satyagrahas, he wasn't directly leading Bardoli.
-Nehru and Tilak were not involved in this specific event, making option D correct.
+Nehru and Tilak were not involved in this specific event, so option D is correct.

 Question 55